Tassaczek/chess-test-vue/README.md

 - Clone the repository.
 - Ensure you have Node.js version 18 or higher installed.
-- Install dependencies with npm i.
+- Install dependencies with `npm i`.
 - Set up `husky` by running `npm run prepare`

 ## How to run locally